gem/oq-engine/docs/effective-realizations.rst

-This is a case where a lot of tectonic region types have been completely filtered out, so the original 160 realizations have been reduced to merely 4 for 5 different tectonic region types.
+This is a case where a lot of tectonic region types have been completely filtered out, so the original 160 realizations have been reduced to merely 4 for 5 different tectonic region types:

 - the first TRT with GSIM `AtkinsonBoore2003SInter` contributes to all the realizations;
 - the second TRT with GSIM `FaccioliEtAl2010` contributes to all the realizations;